-As you may have already figured out, those words (except for the very first sentence) are not mine.
+las, the words in those two preceding paragraphs are not mine.
 Rather they are the words of Harlan Fiske Stone, excerpted from his 1934-yes, 1934-address at the University of Michigan Law School, reprinted in The Harvard Law Review later that year.
-But his words are equally relevant-perhaps even more relevant-on this very day.
-For they could hardly present a more appropriate analysis of the causes of the present-day collapse of our financial markets and the economic crisis now facing our nation and our world.
+But his words are equally relevant-perhaps even more relevant-at this moment in history.
+They could hardly present a more appropriate analysis of the causes of the present-day collapse of our financial markets and the economic crisis now facing our nation and our world.

-You could easily react to Justice Stone's words by falling back on the ancient aphorism, "the more things change, the more they remain the same," and move on to a new subject.
-But I hope you'll react differently, and share my reaction: In the aftermath of that Great Depression and the stock market crash that accompanied it, we failed to take advantage of the opportunity to demand that our giant businesses and financial organizations-the trustees of so much of our nation's wealth-measure up to the stern and unyielding principles of fiduciary duty described by Justice Stone.
+One could easily react to Justice Stone's words by falling back on the ancient aphorism, "the more things change, the more they remain the same," and move on to a new subject.
+But I hope financial professionals will react differently, and share my reaction: In the aftermath of that Great Depression and the stock market crash that accompanied it, we failed to take advantage of the opportunity to demand that those who lead our giant business and financial organizations-the stewards of so much of our nation's wealth-measure up to the stern and unyielding principles of fiduciary duty described by Justice Stone.
 So, 75 years later, for heaven's sake, let's not make the same mistake again.